cwh1te/AutoTraverse/README.md

 # AutoTraverse
-A simple tool to traverse web directories and download all the files contained in them.
+Simple tool to traverse web directories and download all files contained in them.

-Options to download files in a flat structure and auto-expand archives and compressed files.
+Options to auto-expand archives and compressed files.

 Setup:
 ```bash